-He doesn’t need them nor even want them.
+He doesn’t need them nor want them.

-That night, Teresa Nikola Pratofski Smith, a woman Teheo had admired from afar, blundered into Teheo’s desperate clutches and vanished with out a trace from her take-a-number life.
+That night, Teresa Nikola Pratofski Smith, a woman Teheo had admired from afar, blundered into Teheo’s desperate arms and vanished with out a trace from her take-a-number life.
 Fortunately for her, Teheo’s special place knew no time, and was, in fact, outside of time.

-Alas, the revived Teheo became waylaid, his past had caught up with him.
+The revived Teheo became waylaid, his past had caught up with him.
 At the time of his accident, he’d been identified on camera as the thief who’d stolen three expensive vehicles from James Tanedem, an upstanding (but by all accounts, crooked) city philanthropist — still in office, and upon awakening, Teheo was sent to the state penitentiary for the next seventeen years.

-On July fifth, forty years after Teresa Smith had been ripped from her reality and abandoned in the no-time place, Teheo, now sixty-eight, a son of the Nation of Osage, Native American Tribes was released from prison, made his way by Greyhound back to silent-s-Ronquois, where he stood before the strange, vertical shimmering seam, shaking with dread and nervous anticipation.
+On July fifth, forty years after Teresa Smith had been ripped from her reality and abandoned in the no-time place, Teheo, now sixty-eight, a son of the Nation of Osage, Native American Tribes was released from prison.
+He made his way by Greyhound back to silent-s-Ronquois, where he stood before the strange, vertical shimmering seam, shaking with dread and nervous anticipation.

 “Ms. Smith?”
 Teheo advanced, weaving between the stolen treasures of his past.
 He had some understanding that time moved slowly here.
 Once, when he was thirteen, he’d spent what only seemed like minutes, riding Bobby Charles’ stolen blue bicycle in happy, dizzy circles.
 In the real world, he’d been gone three nights.
-His mother, torn between anguish and anger, punished him by forcing his help in cleaning toilets in the nearby motels.
+His mother, torn between anguish and anger, punished him by forcing his help cleaning toilets in the nearby motels.

-Teheo shuffled out to the edge of his plunder, all around him the monotone color spread like institutional paint.
+Teheo shuffled out to the edge of his plunder, all around the monotone color spread like institutional paint.
 “Ms. Smith?
 You here?”
 A dozen cars lay scattered around him, one less than he remembered.
 He tongued the holes left by his prison-pulled teeth.
 His voice sounded stuffed with cotton, swallowed by the grey nothing.
 “If she drive off, where… where she end up?”
 The nature of this place had befuddled him.
 He’d occasionally driven out as far as the light from a Coleman lantern would reach.
-At the edge he would gaze at the distant, horizontal line that encircled him, his breath would catch, he’d begin to shake and he’d race back to the safety of the exit.
+At the edge he would gaze at the distant, horizontal line that encircled him.
+His breath would catch, he’d begin to shake and he’d race back to the safety of the exit.

 Upon his third loop around the remnants of his crimes, he noticed the faint smell of diesel smoke.
 He stopped and focused out into the empty.
 “She drive that diesel Volvo out that way.”
 A dingy cloud seemed to linger in the air.